Documents That Define American Governance

 Understanding American government is not about memorizing dates, clauses, or the names attached to them.
 It is about recognizing structure.
 How power is created.
 How it is constrained.
 Where the individual stands in relation to it.

 Most people encounter the system in fragments.
 A right here.
 A court ruling there.
 A clause pulled out of context somewhere in between.
 What is missing is the architecture.
-The blueprint that connects every piece into a coherent whole.
+The framework that connects every piece into a coherent whole.

-That blueprint begins with three documents.
+That framework begins with three documents.

 The Declaration of Independence establishes why the system exists.
 The United States Constitution defines how the system operates.
 The Bill of Rights specifies what the system is prohibited from doing.